 These Environmental Reports are known by many other names; Environmental Database Reports (EDR), Environmental Radius Searches, Desktop Due Diligence, and others… The thing to know is they are all the same thing, high level environmental reports.
 If you want more in-depth reports they are always available.
 Good choices are the Record Search with Risk Assessment (RSRA) and the Phase I Environmental Site Assessment (ESA).

 Who orders desktop risk assessments?

 We have three main groups who purchase our Environmental Database Reports; Financial institutions, condominium developers and the general public.
 All three are attempting to perform good risk management before getting too deep into a transaction.

 What’s the turnaround time on environmental database reports?

 We have these desktop environmental reports done in 48 hours typically.
 We work hard to be the fastest turnaround in the industry.

-If you need an Environmental Desktop Risk Assessment, give A3 Environmental Consultants a call.
-We’ll get your project done with the utmost in confidentiality, we’ll meet or exceed ASTM Standard E1527-13 on any sort of commercial or industrial property.
-Our reports meet the requirements of all lenders and government agencies such as the Small Business Administration (SBA), Housing and Urban Development (HUD) and the United States Department of Agriculture (USDA).
+If you need a Desktop Risk Assessment, research or testing done on your property or one you are interested in purchasing, give A3 Environmental Consultants a call.
+Our Assessments meet the requirements of all commercial lenders and government agencies such as the SBA, Housing and Urban Development (HUD) and the United States Department of Agriculture (USDA).
 A3 Environmental Consultants can be reached at (888) 405-1742 or by email at Info@A3E.com.